felixnext/stock_trend_analysis/19-09_project-results.md

 > Note that the lower limit is capped before -1 as no stock descents to 0 (except in a bankruptcy, in which case the stock is not traded any more, so there are no datapoints for that case)

+> There is also a special case for diagonal values in which case we use the `corr` function to calculate a self-correlation as compared to the `corrwith` function used by remaining items.
+Both elements will use `spearman-correlation`

 The correlation matrixes show multiple things:

 * Longer time horizons of historic data slightly improve correlations between similar classes